achtnullzwei/Doorman/docs/en/reference/esphome-component.md

 ```

 ### Read Memory Timeout
 The `on_read_memory_timeout` callback of the `tc_bus` hub allows you to detect a failed memory reading.
-Most probably when a model doesn't support the related commands.
+Most probably when a model doesn't support the related telegrams.

 ```yaml
 on_read_memory_timeout: